-The iconic yoga posture Lotus Pose (Padmasana) leaves much to be in awe over.
-A perfectly still posture allowing the spine to sit up straight and the heart to be open while the seat is steady and balanced, it’s a great pose to practice when you need a little extra grounding.
+The iconic yoga posture Lotus Pose (Padmasana) is a sacred pose.
+A perfectly still posture allowing the spine to sit up straight and the heart to be open while the seat is steady and balanced â it’s a great pose to practice when you need a little extra tranquility.

 Much like a lotus flower, Lotus Pose invites the body to find stillness and only truly bloom when ready.
 Patience and contentment must be practiced along the way if you are to truly embody the power of the pose.
 Lotus pose is a great posture to work towards when practicing contentment because there are many stops along the journey that help you get closer and closer to the full expression of the pose.

 As you move freely throughout this sequence, pay attention to where your body feels content, trusting yourself enough to know when to relinquish control and when to keep trying.

-In this week’s class sequence, we’ll practice asanas that support and open the hips, stretch the inner thighs and ankles and allow you to maintain the integrity of your seat through balance, stillness and acceptance— all through the lens of contentment (Santosha).
+Through this carefully crafted sequence, you’ll move through asanas that support and open the hips, stretch the inner thighs and ankles and allow you to maintain the integrity of your seat through balance, stillness and acceptanceâ all through the lens of contentment (Santosha).

-Puttering
+Puttering (Warm Up):

 - Sukhasana